 iii) Web Wallets

 Simply, Web wallets are nothing but just websites, which you can access from anywhere with any device.
+For example, BNBWall provides a simple, intuitive interface and reliable wallet.
 You just need cryptocurrency and a secret phrase to access your crypto wallet.
 Keep in mind that the private keys are stored by the website owner or developer instead of the user device.
-The best example of a web wallet is Metamask.

 3. Paper Wallet